What is a counter of current viewers?

 When to show

-This tab lets you decide when to show your promo bar with a countdown timer.
+This tab lets you decide when to show your people viewing products skill in your catalog pages.
 You can set specific triggers and conditions on when to show it.
 You can have it trigger as soon as a page loads, and limit to only once per hour per shopper if you’d like.
 Or maybe you only want to show the skill during the week-you can do that here too.
 You can also set a schedule to run the viewer skill, so that it starts or ends on a specific date and you don’t have to worry about it.
 Simply enable the schedule and set your dates and times for the skill to start and finish.

 Why (A/B testing)